 Until then, these homemade gluten free bagels will just have to fill the void, but I’m totally okay with that.
 They have the wonderful chew that I remember from a great bagel.

-THE DOUGH USED TO MAKE GLUTEN FREE BAGELS
+INGREDIENTS NEEDED TO MAKE GLUTEN FREE BAGELS

-If you’ve ever made my gluten free mall style pretzels, you already know how to make these gluten free bagels.
+If you’ve ever made my gluten free mall style pretzels, you already know how to make these bagels.
 Bagels and pretzels are very similar.
 They’re usually made from the same dough with the same technique.
 The only real difference is the shape and the toppings.

 A normal bagel dough is about 60% hydration, which means it’s a more dense dough than a regular bread dough, which is about 75%.
 The density is required so the bagel won’t fall apart when it hits the water bath.
 The bagels get their chewy crust from taking a bath in a boiling solution of baking soda, and a little bit of molasses for color and flavor.

 - Kim’s gluten free bread flour blend–there really is no substitute for my bread flour blend.

 - Butter–you can substitute with a non-dairy (vegan) butter for dairy free.
 You may also be able to sub with canola or vegetable oil, but you may need to add slightly more flour.